Police say FBI agent sexually assaulted 2 women after promise of free tattoos, modeling

 B.C. premier says Canada will negotiate from 'position of strength' on US tariff

-British Columbia Premier David Eby says Canada must stand together and negotiate from its position on strength against plans by United States president-elect Donald Trump to impose a 25 per cent tariff on imports from Canada and Mexico.
+British Columbia Premier David Eby said Canada had to approach Donald Trump's plan to impose a 25 per cent U.S. tariff on Canadian goods from a position of strength, as business, trade and community organizations called for quick action on the trade threat.

-B.C. teen with avian flu remains in critical care, source of infection still unknown

 Kelowna